Security Council Press Statement on Attack against United Nations Multidimensional Integrated Stabilization Mission in Mali - Mali

 The members of the Security Council reiterated their full support to the Special Representative of the Secretary-General for Mali and Head of MINUSMA, Mahamat Saleh Annadif, MINUSMA and the other security presences in Mali and in the Sahel region, as mentioned in resolution 2531 (2020).

 The members of the Security Council expressed their concern about the security situation in Mali and the transnational dimension of the terrorist threat in the Sahel region.
-They urged the Malian parties to fully implement the Agreement on Peace and Reconciliation in Mali without further delay.
+They urged the Malian parties to fully implement the Agreement on Peace and Reconciliation in Mali (“the Agreement”) without further delay.
 They noted that the full implementation of the Agreement and the intensification of efforts to overcome asymmetric threats can contribute to improving the security situation across Mali.
-They underlined that the efforts of the force conjointe of the G5 Sahel [Group of Five for the Sahel] to counter the activities of terrorist groups and other organized criminal groups will contribute to create a more secure environment in the Sahel region.
+They underlined that the efforts of the Force Conjointe of the G5 Sahel to counter the activities of terrorist groups and other organized criminal groups will contribute to create a more secure environment in the Sahel region.

 The members of the Security Council further stressed the importance of MINUSMA having the necessary capacities to fulfil its mandate and promote the safety and security of the United Nations peacekeepers, pursuant to Security Council resolution 2531 (2020).